ryanwang520/api-docs/source/includes/_errors.md

 We use the following error codes to manage common failures.

-The Kittn API uses the following error codes:
+The ArcSite API uses the following error codes:

 | Error Code         | Meaning                                                                                             |
 | ------------------ | --------------------------------------------------------------------------------------------------- |